Azure-Samples/azd-template-artifacts/docs/development-guidelines/operational-guidelines.md

     * What is the application output?
 - What are the non-functional specifications, apart from the perfomance, security and usability success criteria defined by the standardization effort?

+### Creating a backlog

+Once you have the use-case and specification in place, create a backlog for all features to be developed, and prioritize them.
+Assign issues to respective experts, and check the progress on a regular basis.
+Progress can be shared during standups or async on a Teams chat.

+When the issue is completed, close it, referencing the pull-request that has addressed it.

 ## Standardization guidelines

 When creating the repository using the automated tool by cloning the [TBD repository], a [Success criteria checklist or definition of done](./definition-of-done.md) issue will be open in your repo.